SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/adding-wasm-and-android-compatibility-testing.md

-We’re delighted to announce that we have added support for two new Swift platforms, Android and [Wasm](https://webassembly.org/), to our compatibility testing matrix.
+We’re delighted to announce support for compatibility testing of packages on two new Swift platforms, Android and [Wasm](https://webassembly.org/).
+This brings the number of platforms we test every package with to 8!

 <picture class="shadow">
   <source srcset="/images/blog/wasm-and-android-compatibility-matrix~dark.png" media="(prefers-color-scheme: dark)">
   <img src="/images/blog/wasm-and-android-compatibility-matrix~light.png" alt="The Swift Package Index compatibility matrix showing columns for the Android and Wasm platforms.">
 </picture>

-Swift support for Wasm has been in development for [a long time](https://desiatov.com/swift-webassembly-2020/).
-Remarkably, [as of Swift 6.1](https://blog.swiftwasm.org/posts/6-1-released/) it requires no custom patches:
+Swift support for Wasm has been in development for [a long time](https://desiatov.com/swift-webassembly-2020/), and [as of Swift 6.1](https://blog.swiftwasm.org/posts/6-1-released/), it now requires no custom patches:

-> This is the first stable release we've built directly from the official swiftlang/swift source without any custom patches.
+> This is the first stable release we’ve built directly from the official swiftlang/swift source without any custom patches.
 This means all components (compiler, stdlib, Foundation, XCTest, swift-testing, etc.) have been fully upstreamed.

-There has also been plenty of community effort put into supporting Swift for Android.
-This includes the recent announcement of a [community working group](https://forums.swift.org/t/swift-on-android-working-group/77780) focused on the problem and the fact that [swift-everywhere.org](http://swift-everywhere.org) has been [tracking Android compatibility](https://skip.tools/blog/android-native-swift-packages/) for several months.
+Swift on Android is also receiving plenty of community effort, including a recent announcement of a [community working group](https://forums.swift.org/t/swift-on-android-working-group/77780).
+The [swift-everywhere.org](http://swift-everywhere.org) site has also been [tracking Android compatibility](https://skip.tools/blog/android-native-swift-packages/) for several months.

-The community has put a remarkable amount of effort into getting these platforms to this stage, and it seemed like a great time to add them to our compatibility testing system.
+Plenty of work went into making Swift work on these platforms, and it seemed like a great time to add them to our compatibility testing.
 So we did!

-As of today, all builds for both new platforms have finished and you can see compatibility on every package page.
+For the past week, the Swift Package Index build system has processed 35,000 builds to test compatibility.
+As of today, all builds are complete, and you can see Wasm and Android compatibility on every package page.

 ### Results

-After churning through X,XXX compatibility builds across both platforms for the past X days, we have some numbers to share!
-Of the ~9,000 currently indexed packages, **XX% build for Android** and **XX% build for Wasm**.

-TODO: Add commentary on the results.

-Is Windows compatibility testing next?
-We think so!
+Of ~9,000 indexed packages, **18.3% build for Wasm** and **27.2% build for Android**.
+We find that remarkable, given that reliance on Apple-specific frameworks automatically makes many packages incompatible.

+It’s safe to say that Swift is expanding beyond its Apple-focused roots.
+Windows and Linux have been officially supported for years, and Wasm and Android are starting to make their way down that path.
+It’s great to see.